nickserv/danamccurdy.com/_posts/2018-09-26-my-mind-likes-to-travel.md

 but I can send my mind away
 to new and peaceful spaces.

-My thoughts are like the road I take to the world I live inside, and how I guide or follow them is my birthright to decide.
+My thoughts are like a road I take to the world I live inside, and how I guide or follow them is my birthright to decide.

-I could send myself to the gates of Hell, if I gave my thoughts their play, or sit in peace in my own heaven, if I send my mind that way.
+I could send myself to the gates of Hell, if I gave my thoughts their play, or sit in bliss in my own heaven, if I send my mind that way.

 We can travel the earth